Linell/Segmentation-Research/README.md

 This research uses OpenCV and the Microsoft Kinect to automatically count boards in a bunk of lumber.
 It is being actively developed for my undergraduate thesis.

+The current phase of research is directed into using the mean shift algorithm.
+However, the end goal is to count the number of objects found inside of an image.
+I am having difficulty figuring out how to do this.
+It seems like something that is easy enough and is just going over my head.
+Hey, I suppose that's the whole point of research.

 To run this code, I usually end up jumping through rather a few hoops.
 You'll need OpenCV and Macports installed, at least.
 For me to run this on my Macbook, I need the following commands: